Teaching Assistant CV Template (Text Format)

 WORK EXPERIENCE

-- Assist teachers with class management lecture delivery
+- Assist teachers with class management and lecture delivery

 - Design and mark tests and homework in line with teachers’ instructions